-Recommendation 1: President Cyril Ramaphosa should appoint a presidential committee to guide and advise government in the review of its laws and develop and launch a public servants pledge to protect the rights of the LGBTI+ people during service provision.
+Recommendation 1: The President should appoint an advisory committee to guide and advise the government in the review of its laws, development, and launch of a national LGBTI+ strategic plan located within the Presidency.
+In addition, the Presidency to urgently establish and launch a public servant pledge to protect the rights of LGBTI+ people during service provision.

-Recommendation 2: The Department of Basic Education (DBE) and the Department of Higher Education (DHE) should develop and introduce mandatory SOGIESC module in school curriculum.
-The DBE should review existing curriculum to ensure an inclusive approach through Comprehensive Sexuality Education.
-This will also strengthen core partnerships with the LGBTI+ organisations to ensure they provide direct sensitisation trainings and community dialogues both at school level (School Management Teams (SMTs) and learners), and for government officials.
+Recommendation 2: The Department of Basic Education (DBE) and the Department of Higher Education and Training (DHET) should develop and introduce mandatory SOGIESC modules in school and higher institutions' curricula.
+The DBE should review the existing curriculum to ensure an inclusive approach through Comprehensive Sexuality Education.
+This will also strengthen core partnerships with the LGBTI+ organizations to ensure they provide direct sensitization training and community dialogues both at the school level (School Management Teams (SMTs), School Governing Bodies (SGBs), Representative Councils of Learners (RCLs), and learners) and for government officials.

-Recommendation 3: The Department of Health should strengthen and capacitate primary healthcare centres to provide quality queer-affirming health services.
-All facilities should be equipped to assist and care for LGBTI+ people and have Information, Education and Communication (IEC) material targeted to and relevant for LGBTI+ people.
+Recommendation 3: The Department of Health should strengthen and capacitate primary healthcare facilities to provide quality queer-affirming health services.
+All facilities should be equipped to assist and care for LGBTI+ people and have Information, Education, and Communication (IEC) material targeted to and relevant to LGBTI+ people.